 It felt great to make it back to New York City for Pride this year.
-On June 24th, New York City hosted their famous Pride March with over 100 colorful floats and nearly 50,000 marchers.
+On June 24th, New York City hosted its famous Pride March with over 100 colorful floats and nearly 50,000 marchers.
 This year there was a new parade route passing by the historic Stonewall Inn.
 The goal was to reduce the overall time of the procession and wait times for the 350+ groups marching and 2 million spectators lining the streets.
-It was a bit experimental because next year’s 50 year celebration is expected to bring in massive, record-breaking attendance.
+It was a bit experimental because next year’s 50-year celebration is expected to bring in massive, record-breaking attendance.

 This year’s Pride parade had the theme: Defiantly Different.
 Marchers took an unflinching stance in response to Trump’s administration’s treatment of the LGBTQ+ community.
 Millions came together to unify and to take a stand by celebrating our unique differences and individuality.